-Lying in the asperous, semi-arid valleys of Karamoja province on the northern border with the Sudan, Kidepo Valley is Uganda’s most isolated national park.
+Lying in the asperous, semi-arid valleys of Karamoja province on the northern border withthe Sudan, Kidepo Valley is Uganda’s most isolated national park.

 Among the host of dry, eastern species not found in any other park in Uganda are some of East Africa’s most sought after birds such as Black-breasted Barbet and Karamoja Apallis.

-Tucked into the corner of Uganda’s border with Sudan and Kenya, the park offers breathtaking savanna and mountain landscapes, which end in a rugged horizon.
+Tucked into the corner of Uganda’s border with Sudan and Kenya, the park offers breathtaking savannah and mountain landscapes, which end in a rugged horizon.

 The vegetation can best be described as open tree savanna which varies much in structure and composition.
-Dry mountain forest dominates some of the hills, while areas along the Lorupei River support dense Acacia forest.
+Dry mountain forest dominate some of the hills, while areas along the Lorupei River support dense Acacia forest.

 The park harbors a greater diversity of animal species than other parks in Uganda.
 Of the 80 species of mammals listed 28 are not known to occur in any other park.